How to authenticate your personal domain name

 If you are using OVH, you can log in to your account here.

-1. Once you are logged in, click on your domain name (number 1 in the image)
+1. After you are logged in, click on your domain name (number 1 in the image)

 2. Click on "ZONE DNS" then click on "Add an entry" (numbers 2 and 3 in the image)